CodeSparta/collector-apps/README.md

-# Koffer Collector | OpenShift Auxiliary Apps
+# Koffer Collector | Auxiliary Platform Images
 This repo runs an artifact collector with the Koffer Engine and produces a tarball of artifacts for airgap infrastructure deployment.